leighklotz/llamafiles/README.md

 - rocket: `rocket-3b.Q4_K_M.llamafile`

 # Scripts and Files
-These files are in [scripts/](scripts/).
+These files are in [scripts](scripts).
 You might want to symlink some to your bin directory.
 You can also copy [scripts/env.sh.example](scripts/env.sh.example) to `scripts/env.sh` and edit it to set default values.

 ## base